Majority

 The source also faulted the comment credited to Professor Itse Sagay, head of the presidential advisory committee on anti-corruption war, calling on suspected looters to take the advantage of its existence to return stolen wealth in exchange for reduced punishment.

 “Either Sagay or his committee cannot make such an offer.
 It is not within their power to do that.
-That can never be part of their brief,”
+That can never be part of their brief,” the source added.

 It also said that Sagay’s committee would do well by having an interface with anti-corruption bodies and other relevant security bodies in the country and know more about their workings before making any recommendations to the president.